 Your Itemized Deductions will be listed on the Montana state return, Schedule III, which will be found as part of your state return.
 You can make manual adjustments to these totals.

 Medical And Insurance Expenses

 - Medical and Dental Expenses: List medical expenses paid for the tax year once you have deducted any payments received from your insurance company or other sources.

 - Medical Insurance Premiums: You may be able to deduct 100% of the medical premiums you paid on your own for you and your family.
-To qualify for the 100% deduction, your premiums have to be paid for health and medical coverage, not be paid with an MSA/HSA, not paid through an employer cafeteria plan, or be deducted as self-employment insurance deduction.
+To qualify for the 100% deduction, you must meet the following criteria:

 Taxes Withheld And Paid

 Montana allows you to list federal income taxes paid to be listed as an itemized deduction.
 Do not include taxes you paid to Montana or another state.
 This does not include self-employment taxes.
 The amount you can claim may be based on your filing status.

 The following are allowed as an itemized deduction for federal taxes paid: